SKCrawford/grammar-detector/README.md

 ## Version History

+* 0.2.3
+    * Rename the GrammarDetector constructor keyword argument from dataset to language_model.
+    * Change the default language model from en_core_web_lg to en_core_web_md
 * 0.2.2
     * Rename the patternset file property from meta to config.
 Retain usage of meta internally to avoid confusion with the Config class.
     * Rename the run_tests keyword argument from internal_tests to builtin_tests.